By: Sharon Aron Baron

 One resident asked Principal Gary Springer if there would be a library in the new school.
 “With regards to that, there isn’t an opportunity for the footprint of the new building for us to add that.”
 He said that with the new school, they will have additional computer labs as well as electronic devices, but said they didn’t want to get away from printed books.
 Classrooms will have libraries in them he said.

 The principal was asked what the kids could do after school, as they typically went to the Northwest Regional Library to study.
 The principal said some do go to study at the library, but most don’t.
-He mentioned that after school, the museum has a great opportunity for offer after school programs for the students.
+He mentioned that after school, the museum has a great opportunity for after-school programs for the students.

 Monsignor Michael Souckar of St Andrew Catholic Church said he was concerned that the safety and security of the children in their own school who would be compromised by high school drivers in the area.
 It was his hope that the City might be able to find another piece of property for the school.